Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

 1. Scale through the purchase of cheap inventory
 2. Purchase good inventory and maintain strong margins

-Option can be a little risky.
+Option number one can be a little risky.
 However, this varies by market.
 You purchase lots of inexpensive inventory and make money on marquee events where margins are high because demand significantly outstrips supply (Think about big games on the weekend against prime opponents or playoff games).
 Option two is a little more difficult.
 It likely takes time and makes you more visible to the team.
 Many clubs now employ revenue sharing opportunities with brokers and are simply using them as a way to sell single game tickets on the secondary market.
 Clubs may also leverage these secondary channels to flatten the markets.

 Selling to brokers mitigates risk because you get money that can be used for operations early.
 The amount of money that we are dealing with could be large ^[This will not be public information].
 However, there is a tradeoff.
 You no longer control your sales channels.
 Imagine if you could purchase airline tickets through secondary channels.
 Would airlines be able to dynamically price as effectively?
 Additionally, customer service could be an issue.
 It no longer resides with the club.
 What happens if you ticket doesn't work?
 How do you fix it?
 This becomes a brand problem.
 Recently, the quick proliferation of digital tickets has made this problem less relevant, but it does persist.
 There is also a technology component.
 What does the ticketing platform allow or disallow.
 While many of these technology problems will likely be solved in the future, they haven't currently been eliminated.